 Credit for academic work is based on a semester system.
 One semester credit is given for the satisfactory completion of 15 classroom periods of 50 minutes each.
 In laboratory work, field, or clinical experience, a block of two to five class hours is equated to a lecture period.
-An average of 16 credits is to be earned each semester if a student is to complete his or her work in eight semesters.
+An average of 16 credits is to be earned each semester if a student is to complete his or her undergraduate degree in eight semesters.
+For graduate programs, the program length varies by individual program.